MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

    | **Enable TCP reset** | **Disabled** |
    | **Enable Floating IP** | **Enabled** |

-### Task 2: Create and configure Azure Load Balancers handling outbound traffic
+### Task 3: Create and configure Azure Load Balancers handling outbound traffic

-In this task, you will TODO.
+In this task, you set up an Azure Load Balancer to manage outbound traffic for your resources.
+You create a public IP, configure the load balancer with backend pools, and define an outbound rule to control traffic flow from your virtual machines to the internet.

 1. At the top of the [Azure portal](https://portal.azure.com) page, click the Cloud Shell icon to start a Bash session in Cloud Shell.